COBOL

-COBOL code is split into four divisions (identification, environment, data, and procedure) containing a rigid hierarchy of sections, paragraphs and sentences.
-Lacking a large standard library, the standard specifies 43 statements, 87 functions and just one class.
+The COBOL code is split into four divisions (identification, environment, data, and procedure), containing a rigid hierarchy of sections, paragraphs, and sentences.
+Lacking a large standard library, the standard specifies 43 statements, 87 functions, and just one class.

-Academic computer scientists were generally uninterested in business applications when COBOL was created and were not involved in its design; it was (effectively) designed from the ground up as a computer language for business, with an emphasis on inputs and outputs, whose only data types were numbers and strings of text.

-COBOL has been criticized throughout its life for its verbosity, design process, and poor support for structured programming.
-These weaknesses result in monolithic, verbose (intended to be English-like) programs that are not easily comprehensible.
+COBOL has been criticized for its verbosity, design process, and poor support for structured programming.
+These weaknesses often result in monolithic programs that are hard to comprehend as a whole, despite their local readability.

-For years, COBOL has been assumed as a programming language for business operations in mainframes, although in recent years an increasing interest has surged on migrating COBOL operations to cloud computing.
+For years, COBOL has been assumed as a programming language for business operations in mainframes, although in recent years, many COBOL operations have been moved to cloud computing.

 History and specification

 Background

 In the late 1950s, computer users and manufacturers were becoming concerned about the rising cost of programming.
-A 1959 survey had found that in any data processing installation, the programming cost US$800,000 on average and that translating programs to run on new hardware would cost $600,000.
-At a time when new programming languages were proliferating at an ever-increasing rate, the same survey suggested that if a common business-oriented language were used, conversion would be far cheaper and faster.
+A 1959 survey had found that in any data processing installation, the programming cost US$800,000 on average and that translating programs to run on new hardware would cost US$600,000.
+At a time when new programming languages were proliferating, the same survey suggested that if a common business-oriented language were used, conversion would be far cheaper and faster.

 On 8 April 1959, Mary K. Hawes, a computer scientist at Burroughs Corporation, called a meeting of representatives from academia, computer users, and manufacturers at the University of Pennsylvania to organize a formal meeting on common business languages.
-Representatives included Grace Hopper (inventor of the English-like data processing language FLOW-MATIC), Jean Sammet and Saul Gorn.
+Representatives included Grace Hopper (inventor of the English-like data processing language FLOW-MATIC), Jean Sammet, and Saul Gorn.

 At the April meeting, the group asked the Department of Defense (DoD) to sponsor an effort to create a common business language.
 The delegation impressed Charles A. Phillips, director of the Data System Research Staff at the DoD, who thought that they "thoroughly understood" the DoD's problems.
-The DoD operated 225 computers, had a further 175 on order and had spent over $200 million on implementing programs to run on them.
-Portable programs would save time, reduce costs and ease modernization.
+The DoD operated 225 computers, had 175 more on order, and had spent over $200 million on implementing programs to run on them.
+Portable programs would save time, reduce costs, and ease modernization.

-Charles Phillips agreed to sponsor the meeting and tasked the delegation with drafting the agenda.
+Charles Phillips agreed to sponsor the meeting, and tasked the delegation with drafting the agenda.